sib-swiss/sparql-examples/README.md

-# SPARQL examples
+# SPARQL examples testing and conversion utilities

-This is a collection of SPARQL examples usable on different SIB related SPARQL endpoints or datasets.
-The examples are stored one query per file in project specific repositories in the [examples](https://github.com/sib-swiss/sparql-examples/tree/master/examples) folder.
+This is a set of tools to convert, test and help maintain SPARQL query examples.

+The code comes from the [SIB SPARQL Examples](https://github.com/sib-swiss/sparql-examples/) project.

+For this code to work each query should be in a turtle file.

 Each SPARQL query is itself in a turtle file.
 We use the following ontologies for the basic concepts.